cockroachdb/docs/v22.1/show-trace.md

 **span** | A named, timed operation that describes a contiguous segment of work in a trace.
 Each span links to "child spans", representing sub-operations; their children would be sub-sub-operations of the grandparent span, etc.<br><br>Different spans can represent (sub-)operations that executed either sequentially or in parallel with respect to each other.
 (This possibly-parallel nature of execution is one of the important things that a trace is supposed to describe.)
 The operations described by a trace may be _distributed_, that is, different spans may describe operations executed by different nodes.
 **message** | A string with timing information.
 Each span can contain a list of these.
 They are produced by CockroachDB's logging infrastructure and are the same messages that can be found in node [log files](logging-overview.html) except that a trace contains message across all severity levels, whereas log files, by default, do not.
 Thus, a trace is much more verbose than logs but only contains messages produced in the context of one particular traced operation.

-To further clarify these concepts, let's look at a visualization of a trace for one statement.
-This particular trace is [visualized by Jaeger](query-behavior-troubleshooting.html#visualize-statement-traces-in-jaeger).
+To further clarify, consider a visualization of a trace for one statement as [visualized by Jaeger](query-behavior-troubleshooting.html#visualize-statement-traces-in-jaeger).
 The image shows spans and log messages.
 You can see names of operations and sub-operations, along with parent-child relationships and timing information, and it's easy to see which operations are executed in parallel.

 <img src="{{ 'images/v22.1/jaeger-trace-log-messages.png' | relative_url }}" alt="Jaeger Trace Log Messages" style="border:1px solid #eee;max-width:100%" />